fatima-m99/AI-Customer-Chat-Analysis/README.md

 - Jupyter Notebook

 ## 📊 Dataset
-If public: [Link to Kaggle/HuggingFace dataset]
+public: [Link to Kaggle/HuggingFace dataset]
-If private: Contact for access / Describe basic format.
+private: Contact for access / Describe basic format.

 ## 🧠 Objective
 Improve automated understanding of customer intent and sentiment using modern NLP models like BERT in under-resourced languages such as Persian.